fnnu/Baby-Gender-Fun-Chinese-Calendar/README.md

-Privacy Policy for "Baby Gender - FUN Chinese calendar" App
+Privacy Policy for "Baby Gender - Chinese Folklore" App

 Effective Date: [2023-12-27]

-Our "Baby Gender - FUN Chinese calendar" app (referred to as "the App") respects and protects the privacy of its users.
+Our "Baby Gender - Chinese Folklore" app (referred to as "the App") respects and protects the privacy of its users.
 This Privacy Policy explains how we collect, use, and disclose information when you use our App.

 Information Collection and Use: